kanootoko/rename_date/README.md

   It's the pattern to rename files.
 Their format will not be changed, and if there are some of them with the same patterned-names, "_#" with number will be added.
   Number will have leading zeros if needed.
 Default pattern leads to "Cam YYYY-MM-DD HH_SS_(#).format"-like output names.
++ --dry_run
+  Run script and output to console every operation which is to be done.
+You can use it to create bat-file of renaming, if you need.
+  Operations are printed anyway, but without this parameter, they are printed to stderr.